geoscixyz/em/index.rst

 .. _Case Histories: http://case-histories.geosci.xyz

-This resource is Open Source and while currently being developed by brilliant and enthusiastic graduate students at UBC, the vision is to have experts, worldwide, contribute.
+This resource is Open Source and while currently being developed by brilliant and enthusiastic graduate students and faculty at UBC, the vision is to have experts, worldwide, contribute.
 Join the development on github_.

 .. _github: https://github.com/ubcgif/em.